pluveto/calc-compiler/README.md

 # Calc - A simple calculator

+This is a simple calculator that can evaluate expressions and print the result.

+Besides interpreting code, it can also execute code through Ahead-Of-Time (AOT) compilation.
+It has a complete compilation system that includes an Abstract Syntax Tree (AST), a Static Single Assignment (SSA) IR, and an LLVM backend.

+It is helpful for beginners to quickly grasp the entire process of compilation and understand the principles of LLVM.

 ## Pre-requisites

 We will take Mac OS as an example, but you can use any other OS.